 For more than 20 years, Anheuser-Busch has shared the Family Talk About Drinking Program with parents to help provide them with tips on having an open dialog about alcohol with their children of all ages.

 According to FamilyTalkAboutDrinking.com, there are three main stages of parenting including Being a Teacher (for children ages 1-7), The Facilitator (for children ages 8-13) and The Coach (ages 14-21 and older).

 I have kids that fall into all three of those categories.
 How we approach and talk to them about drinking is different for each.
-For my 15 year old, we have been having the discussion for years.
+For my 15-year-old, we have been having a discussion for years.
 As you know teen boys are not very talkative, so our conversations are short but often.
-Have you had the discussion with you kids lately?
+Have you had the discussion with your kids lately?

 10 Tips on Talking to Your Teen About Underage Drinking: